-Rule 11.9(a)(2)(A) currently states that the System will execute equally priced trading interest within the System in time priority in the following order: (i) The portion of a Limit order with a Displayed instruction; (ii) Limit Orders with a Non-Displayed instruction and the Reserve Quantity of Limit Orders; (iii) MidPoint Discretionary Orders executed within their Discretionary Range and Limit Orders executed within their Discretionary Range; and (iv) Route Peg Orders.
-As amended, the System will rank equally priced trading interest in such circumstances in the following order: (i) The portion of a Limit Order with a Displayed instruction; (ii) Limit Orders with a Non-Displayed instruction; (iii) Orders with a Pegged and Non-Displayed instruction; (iv) MidPoint Peg Orders; (v) Reserve Quantity of Limit Orders; (vi) MidPoint Discretionary Orders executed within their Discretionary Range and Limit Orders executed within their Discretionary Range; and (vii) Supplemental Peg Orders.
+Prices Other than the Midpoint of the NBBO.
+Rule 11.9(a)(2)(A) currently states that the System will execute equally priced trading interest within the System at prices other than at the midpoint of the NBBO or where orders are re-ranked at the Locking Price after a Locking Quotation clears in time priority in the following order: (i) The portion of a Limit order with a Displayed instruction; (ii) Limit Orders with a Non-Displayed instruction and the Reserve Quantity of Limit Orders; (iii) Limit Orders executed within their Discretionary Range; and (iv) Route Peg Orders.
+As amended, the System will rank equally priced trading interest in such circumstances in the following order: (i) The portion of a Limit Order with a Displayed instruction; (ii) Limit Orders with a Non-Displayed instruction; (iii) Orders with a Pegged and Non-Displayed instruction; (iv) Reserve Quantity of Limit Orders; (v) Limit Orders executed within their Discretionary Range; and (vi) Supplemental Peg Orders.
 Orders will be substantially ranked in same order except that, as amended, orders with a Pegged and Non-Displayed instruction will be distinguished from and placed behind Limit Orders with a Non-Displayed Instruction.
 In turn, the Reserve Quantity of Limit Orders will be separated from and placed behind Limit Orders with a Non-Displayed instruction and orders with a Pegged and Non-Displayed instruction.
-The Exchange believes it is reasonable to rank orders with a Pegged and Non-Displayed instruction behind Limit Orders with a Displayed instruction and Limit Orders with a Non-Displayed instruction because this priority sequence incentivizes the use of displayed liquidity on the EDGA Book as well as orders that provide liquidity at a specific limit price.
+The Exchange believes it is reasonable to rank orders with a Pegged and Non-Displayed instruction behind Limit Orders with a Displayed instruction and Limit Orders with a Non-Displayed instruction because this priority sequence incentivizes the use of displayed liquidity on the EDGX Book as well as orders that provide liquidity at a specific limit price.
 These proposed changes are substantially similar to BATS functionality and Rules 11.12(a)(2).
-The Exchange notes that BATS Rule 11.12(a)(2) does not currently specify that BATS Pegged Orders referenced in the priority rule are limited to Pegged Orders that are not
+The Exchange notes that BATS Rule 11.12(a)(2) does not currently specify that BATS Pegged Orders referenced in the priority rule are limited to Pegged Orders that are not displayed on BATS, however, the Exchange represents that BATS technology does treat Pegged Orders displayed on BATS as displayed orders and that only Pegged Orders that are not displayed on BATS are afforded later priority than displayed orders and other non-displayed orders.
+Thus, the Exchange's proposal (which would limit the later priority treatment to orders with a Pegged instruction and a Non-Displayed instruction) is consistent with